azuqua/node-token-sockjs/README.md

 	};

 	// if options.authentication is a string then the server will check the session parameter keyed by options.authentication
-	// for example, the server will check for req.session.authenticated to determine if the client will be issued a token options.authentication = "authenticated";
+	// here the server will check for req.session.authenticated to determine if the client will be issued a token options.authentication = "authenticated";

 	// if options.authentication is undefined the server will default to checking req.session.auth